bhl-gn-workshop/Identification-Key-Finder/finding_keys.md

 This page describes a method on how to find items with keys on BHL.

-Questions:

-1. Can you link to a BHL page and jump to a specific line number in the OCR text?
-2. What are tools help annotate existing web accessible texts?
-(Hypothes.is?)
-3. Which software libraries or platforms can help with text classification (e.g., does this text contain a key?) and segmentation (e.g., which part of the text is a key)?
-(Stanford CoreNLP, OpenNLP)

 # Desired workflow for finding Keys